All Episodes

 And he would use that to get girls.

-Your boy, if you guys watched my um episode on um, what's his name?
+Your boy, if you guys watch my episode on what's his name, Ted Bundy, he also had a trick.

 What would he do?

-And he'd tell the girls, hey, I need help, you're right, because he only has one arm.
+And he'd tell the girls, hey, I need help, right?

-And the girls would say, Yeah, sure, I'll help you out.
+And the girls would say, yeah, sure, I'll help you out.

 And they'll go help him, right?

-Because he only has one arm and put it put the books in his buggy, and then as soon as she was turning his back, when he opened up the trunk to put the um the books in, he would hit her up crabs the head with the with a crowbar.
+And then as soon as she was turning his back, when he opened up the trunk to put the books in, he would hit her across the head with a crowbar, right?

-So, a lot of these guys have like a game that they use.
+So a lot of these guys have like a game that they use.

 Alcala, what he did was he was a photographer.